 Again, making use of the boundary limits

 in (\ref{eq 4}), we conclude

 This proves our claim. \end{proof}

-Once Theorem~\ref{kf metric} and Theorem~\ref{g tilde} have been proved, Corollary~\ref{str-pscvx} follows almost immediately with the following set of observations: \begin{itemize} \item[$\bullet$] If $p\in \pa \Om$ is a smooth strongly pseudoconvex boundary point, we may choose holomorphic coordinates near $p$ in which the local model $D_0$ is the Siegel half space $\{z\in \mbb C^n:2\Re z_1+|z'|^2<0\}$. \item[$\bullet$] The Cayley transform $\Phi$ given by
+Once Theorems~\ref{kf metric} and \ref{g tilde} have been proved, Corollary~\ref{str-pscvx} follows almost immediately with the following set of observations: \begin{itemize} \item[$\bullet$] If $p\in \pa \Om$ is a smooth strongly pseudoconvex boundary point, we may choose holomorphic coordinates near $p$ in which the local model $D_0$ is the Siegel half-space $\{z\in \mbb C^n:2\Re z_1+|z'|^2<0\}$. \item[$\bullet$] The Cayley transform $\Phi$ given by